CarolDoudouCao/Aggregate_IntraLimb_Proportions_for_Commingled_Remains/README.md

 # Evaluating an Aggregate Method for Estimating Intra-Limb Proportions for Commingled Remains

-This repository contains illustrations and scripts for evaluating an Aggregate Method for Estimating Intra-Limb Proportions for Commingled Remains.
+This repository contains illustrations, scripts and outcome graphs for evaluating an Aggregate Method for Estimating Intra-Limb Proportions for Commingled Remains.

 ## Data Availability
 Two published datasets were used to create the global dataset analyzed here: